-Insurance companies offer a wide variety of discounts that can dramatically reduce your premium.
+Insurance companies offer various discounts that can dramatically reduce your premium.

 “Ask about all available discounts from vehicle safety to higher deductibles and multi-lines for bundling auto policies, homeowners, renters insurance,” Walker says.

-Bundling is a major discount that insurers offer to customers who carry multiple lines of coverage with them.
-If you use the same insurer for your home and auto insurance, you should be getting a bundling discount.
+Bundling is a significant discount that insurers offer customers with multiple lines of coverage.
+You should get a bundling discount using the same insurer for your home and auto insurance.

-Even small car insurance discounts can add up.
-Consider moving to electronic billing or paying for your policy annually instead of monthly, both of which will result in a discount.
-If you have made any changes to your driving habits or vehicle, be sure to contact your insurer as you may qualify for new discounts.
+Even minor car insurance discounts can add up.
+Sign up for electronic billing or pay for your policy annually instead of monthly, which will result in a discount.
+If you have changed your driving habits or vehicle, contact your insurer, as you may qualify for new discounts.

 Change your coverage